freedomofpress/securedrop-docs/docs/admin/deployment/landing_page.rst

 -  Intrusion and/or integrity monitoring (see Logwatch, OSSEC, Snort, rkhunter, chkrootkit)
 -  Downtime alerts (Nagios or Pingdom)
--  *Two-Factor Authentication* (see libpam-google-authenticator, libpam-yubico)
+-  Two-factor authentication (see libpam-google-authenticator, libpam-yubico)

 It's preferable for the Landing Page to have its own segmented